thewtex/dwl-multidop-l2-viewer/readme.txt

 Running:
-  You will need to get the *.tx* and *.tw* files off the machine.
+  You will need to get the *.TX* and *.TW files off the machine.
 You may find BG-Rescue Linux helpful for this http://www.giannone.eu/rescue/current/